vaibhavsagar/website/content/blog/getting-to-rc.md

 At the end of 2013, the CSIRO in Australia generously bent the rules for me by allowing me to do a student internship despite having just completed an undergraduate degree.
-I was repaying this generosity by slacking off on work time and reading blog posts on Reddit (as you do) when I encountered a blog post about Hacker School.
+I was taking a quick break and reading blog posts on Reddit when I encountered a blog post about Hacker School.
 The details are in a server log somewhere, but I'm reasonably certain it was a Julia Evans post, and they're tonally consistent on this subject so we'll pretend it was [this particular one](https://jvns.ca/blog/2014/02/15/how-was-hacker-school/).
 I had [an immediate and visceral reaction](https://www.youtube.com/watch?v=2p1dS9hoptU) to learning about this magical place, but because of my financial and visa situation at the time I put it in the back of my mind and mostly forgot about it.

 Less than two years later, I became an Australian citizen.
 The citizenship process limits how much time you can spend overseas, but as far as I'm aware